James L. Kraft: Life and career

 By 1914, J.L.
 Kraft & Bros.
-Company, which later became Kraft Foods Inc opened its first cheese manufacturing plant in Stockton, Illinois.
+Company, which later became Kraft Foods Inc. opened its first cheese manufacturing plant in Stockton, Illinois.
 Kraft developed a process, patented in 1916, for pasteurizing cheese so that it would resist spoiling and could be shipped long distances.
 The company grew quickly, expanding into Canada in 1919.
 Kraft saw a large increase in business during World War I when the United States government provided cheese in tins to their armed forces.

 J. L. Kraft served as the company's president from 1909 until his death in 1953.
 Over the years, Kraft introduced many innovative products and used progressive marketing techniques to make his company one of North America's leading food producers.
-The company introduced Miracle Whip in 1933 at the Century of Progress world's fair.
+The company introduced Miracle Whip in 1933 at the Century of Progress World's Fair.

-Kraft was an amateur jewelry maker; he also supported the Baptist Church and was a strong proponent of religious education for young people.
+Kraft was an amateur jewelry maker and would find unpolished jade on the road, which he would shape, polish, and set into rings.
+The rings were then given as awards to outstanding employees, and they often became family heirlooms.
+Kraft even wrote a book on jewelry called Adventure in Jade and owned jade mines in Alaska and California.
+He was "deeply involved" in the North Shore Baptist Church in Chicago and was also a "strong proponent of religious education for young people".

 In the mid-1920s, Kraft began a venture to create a fashionable golf and tennis resort community in Lake Wales, Florida, along with Carl and Bertha Hinshaw.
 The Florida land bust and the stock market crash in October 1929 spelled the end of the Kraft connection.
-The Chalet Suzanne opened in the worst year of the Great Depression, 1931, and has been run by successive generations of the Hinshaw family ever since.
-Even though Kraft bowed out of the development, a 1920s era Spanish Revival house on the property continues to be called "The Kraft House".
+The Chalet Suzanne opened in 1931, the worst year of the Great Depression, and has been run by successive generations of the Hinshaw family ever since.
+Even though Kraft bowed out of the development, a 1920s-era Spanish Revival house on the property continues to be called the Kraft House.

 Kraftwood

 In 1926, Kraft Foods opened a manufacturing plant in Antigo, Wisconsin.
 Back then, there was a train route running from the north woods to Chicago which facilitated both industrial shipping and personal transport for the area.
 It reminded Kraft so much of his childhood home – the trees, the lakes, the wildlife – that he decided to purchase some land.
 This decision would lead to building a sprawling estate, and spending his summers there with his wife Pauline, his family and friends.
 Kraftwood was built along the edge of the Lake Mashkinosiew, just 20 miles north of downtown Antigo.

 Kraft was a close friend of the president and founder of the Orange Crush company, C. J. Howel.
-Howel, his wife and daughter Annie Jo spent every Summer at Kraftwood from 1927 to at least 1934.
+Howel, his wife and daughter Annie Jo spent every summer at Kraftwood from 1927 to at least 1934.